Resolving Board Conflicts

 By Liz Len*

+Sometimes being on the board of a co-op or condo is like being a politician.
+Fellow residents look to you to solve problems.
+They can vote for you, or they can choose not to vote for you if you do something they dislike.
+You feel like you're always in the spotlight and sometimes you feel that even your best may not be enough.
 In short, it's a job with a lot of pressure—and that's why, when you put six, nine or a dozen board members in a room together, tensions may rise and conflicts may erupt.
 It's just the nature of the beast; different personalities, different experiences with even a little dose of stress can turn the most friendly colleagues into squabbling combatants.
 A warring board is a troubled board —so here are a few ideas that may help your board get through the tough times and avoid major conflicts among members.

 Sometimes, simply recognizing that disagreements will occur amounts to half the battle.